PhD Program Requirements

 Resume or CV

-Upload Resume or CV into the appropriate area on the page called "Program Supplementary Information."
+Upload Resume or CV into the appropriate field.
 Include awards and leadership, service, or volunteer activities in your resume.
+This statement will be uploaded in the “Materials” section of the application.

 Upload a writing sample where indicated on the application.
-Appropriate samples would include journal articles, master’s thesis, or other professional writings that include research capability.
+Appropriate samples would include journal articles, master’s thesis, or other professional writings that demonstrate research capability.
+This statement will be uploaded in the “Materials” section of the application.

 GPA and Transcripts

-Scan a copy of your unofficial transcripts and upload them into the “Educational Background” section of the Graduate School application.
+Scan a copy of your unofficial transcript for each previous institution you have attended.
+Upload them into the “Academic History” entries in the online application.
 Include transcripts from all post-secondary institutions.
 Official transcripts will be required and requested if you are admitted.
-At the end of the "Educational Background" section, you must fully complete the GPA section before your application will be considered complete for review.
+You will also need to manually enter the GPA information for each institution listed.

 You must self-report your scores in the on-line application and have your official score report sent from ETS to have your application considered complete for review.
 Scores must be available by the application deadline.
 The school code for the University of Minnesota is 6874; it is not necessary or advised to enter a program code.
 An official score report must be received directly from ETS before an official admissions notification will be made.